-It is therefore vital to protect remaining natural forests-'proforestation', sensu Moomaw et al. (2019).
+It is therefore vital to protect remaining natural forests-'pro-forestation', sensu Moomaw et al. (2019).
 Intact, old-growth forest is of the greatest value for carbon storage (Maxwell et al., 2019) and wildlife (Deere et al., 2020) and should be prioritized for protection.
-However, degraded or logged-over forest often dominates the remaining forested land (especially in Southeast Asia; Bryan et al., 2013) and also needs protection to prevent continued disturbance and further long-term carbon emissions (Maxwell et al., 2019; Reid et al., 2019).
+However, second-growth, degraded or logged-over forest often dominates the remaining forested land (especially in Southeast Asia; Bryan et al., 2013) and also needs protection to prevent continued disturbance and further long-term carbon emissions (Maxwell et al., 2019; Reid et al., 2019).
 If allowed or encouraged to regenerate (see Rule 5), it will often rapidly recover biomass, resulting in high rates of carbon sequestration, especially in areas of high water availability (Poorter et al., 2016).

-Action at both national and local levels is needed to protect forests.
-Persuading governments and corporations to create and enforce protected areas and legislate against forest conversion can be effective.
-For example, Brazil's Soy Moratorium (2006) and Cattle Agreement (2009) achieved some success in reducing soy and cattle-driven deforestation in the Amazon (Nepstad et al., 2014), although they may have displaced forest conversion to the Cerrado biome, which saw a spike in deforestation in 2011 (Soares-Filho et al., 2014).
+FIGURE 2 Ten golden rules for a successful reforestation project.
+The order of the rules matches the order in which tasks should be considered during project planning and implementation, although some are interdependent and should be considered in parallel.
+See text for details enforce protected areas and legislate against forest conversion can be effective.
+For example, Brazil's Soy Moratorium (2006) and Cattle Agreement (2009) achieved some success in reducing soy and cattle-driven deforestation in the Amazon (Nepstad et al., 2014), although they may have displaced forest conversion to the Cerrado biome, which saw a spike in deforestation in 2011 (Soares-Filho WILEY- Global Change Biology et al., 2014).
 The first step towards successful protection at the local level is often identification of the drivers of deforestation, among all stakeholders (Rule 2).
 Encroachment may be tackled by developing alternative livelihoods (Rule 10).
-When fire is a risk, collaborative community groups can take action to raise awareness, organize fire patrols and install fire breaks while overgrazing can be reduced by controlling livestock density, fencing or by instigating cut-and-carry feeding systems.
+When fire is a risk, collaborative community groups can take action to raise awareness, organize fire patrols and install fire breaks, while overgrazing can be reduced by controlling livestock density, fencing or by instigating cut-and-carry feeding systems.